sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

 1. Name for the repository **AccelerateDevGHCopilot** and then select **Publish to GitHub private repository**.

-    > [!NOTE]
-    > If you're not signed in to GitHub in Visual Studio Code, you'll be prompted to sign in.
+    > **NOTE**: If you're not signed in to GitHub in Visual Studio Code, you'll be prompted to sign in.
 Once you're signed in, authorize Visual Studio Code with the requested permissions.

 1. In the Source Control view, enter a commit message, such as "Initial commit", and then select **Publish Branch**.